Immensitas-Archived/vizury-ios-sdk/README.md

 Examples on how the Vizury iOS SDK can be integrated.

-`examples/HelloVizuryIos` is a sample app having a basic integration with vizury SDK.
+`examples/HelloVizury` is a sample app having a basic integration with vizury SDK.

 ## <a id="basic-integration"></a>Basic Integration

 ### <a id="sdk-get"></a>Getting the SDK
 Download the latest Vizury iOS SDK [`VizuryEventLogger`][VizuryEventLogger_ios].
-The framework file is `bitcode enabled`.
-Extract the archive into a directory of your choice.
+The framework file is available with `bitcode enabled` and `bitcode disabled`.
+Extract the required archive into a directory of your choice.
 The extracted file is `VizuryEventLogger.framework`

 ### <a id="sdk-add"></a>Add the SDK to project
 Go to the Build phases -> Link Binary with Libraries.
 Click on the `+` icon